ali1845/pythonNotes/graphs.md

 ###### Graphs:
-- Graphs are used to show relationship between Objects.
+- Graphs are used to show the relationship between Objects.
-- There are many ways to implement graphs but the most common way is to use **Adjacency List**.
+- There are many ways to implement graphs, but the most common way is to use **Adjacency List**.

   Following is the representation of the Directed Acyclic Graph.